 Outpatient programs offer the highest degree of independence, but they are not for everyone.
 For some, this level of autonomy permits too much freedom that is not conducive to the recovery process.
 However, for others, it offers an opportunity to seek recovery while maintaining a job, attending school, or handling personal obligations.
 You live off-site, and you have the ability to attend the program when it is convenient for your schedule.

-Some types of treatment facilities, like The Recovery Village, offer all three types of programs.
+Some types of treatment facilities offer all three types of programs.
 Call us today so that we can help you weigh the benefits and disadvantages of each program.
-Though the Recovery Village does not have a location in North Carolina, it does have multiple facilities across the country.
 Sometimes, starting treatment in a new city offers a fresh start that removes bad influences from your life.
 A healthy home environment is an important asset when you enter recovery.

 Rural Hall Drug & Alcohol Detox Centers

 Once you stop using drugs or alcohol, your body will have to go through the detoxification process.
 Not only is this mentally taxing, but also the physical effects can be dangerous or even deadly.
 Common symptoms of detox include paranoia, nausea, vomiting, shakiness, sweating, hallucinations and abdominal pain.
 More serious symptoms include seizures or even death.
-To ensure your safety, it is important to have a trained medical professional monitor your detoxification symptoms at a detox center, like a Rural Hall drug detox program, a Rural Hall alcohol detox program or The Recovery Village.
 Depending on your situation and the severity of your symptoms, you may receive prescription medication that helps make them more manageable.

 Recovery Meetings Near You in Rural Hall